listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.3-approving-hitl-requests/problem/readme.md

 const hasDecisionBeenMade = TODO;
 ```

-However, we only have enough information to know this from a prop being passed down into the `Message` component: `actionIdsWithDecisionsMade`:
+To figure this out, you'll need to look at the `actionIdsWithDecisionsMade` set that's passed down into the `Message` component.

 ```tsx
 // from the Message component